Better use of English through better understanding (A–K)

 “I can come at 6 pm” is merely expressing an ability to come.
 Whether the hearer finds that time acceptable (permissible) is not known.

-Since may speaks of permission it is often used to express a possibility naturally arising from permission:
+Since may (and its variants) speak of permission it is often used to express a possibility naturally arising from permission:

 In both examples a possibility is being expressed (perhaps couched as an intention) and the permission from which it arises is assumed or implied: I infer or assume you are happy for me to come or to phone you.